cassiofreitas/academia_capgemini/README.md

 Unfortunately, right now, I had to use PHP.
 The last time I develop some code, using Java, was in 2005.
 But, I will refresh my Java programming skills. 🙂

-You can get more information about me, about my career, about my experience in my Linkedin.
+You can get more information about me, about my career and about my experience in my Linkedin.

 I really like to study an to learn new things, every day.